Skip to main content

 • User Profiles - Store contact details, preferences, and custom attributes through UI and API

-• Multi-Tenant Architecture - Support organizational hierarchies for B2B SaaS platforms
+• Multi-Tenant Architecture - Organize users into tenants for B2B SaaS platforms

 • Push Token Management - Automatic device token handling for mobile notifications